 Don’t think the old “bride-beside-the-golf-course-pond” is an absolute must.

 Sure, take that shot if it makes your new mother-in-law happy.
 But be sure to add some other spontaneous shots, like walking along a path, or bending down to examine something tiny, and all the other little moments that will happen.

 Lastly, don’t assume your photos have to be taken immediately after the ceremony.

 Unless you have something really exciting for your guests to do in the meantime, it can be a boring dead time while everyone essentially stands around waiting for you to do your photos.
 Better to have a photographer roam your reception, snapping photos of your guests as he mingles.
 If you need a few formal shots, perhaps spreading them over the course of an afternoon or summer evening will do the trick, so that you don’t vanish for a couple of hours right after the big moment.

-Join us April 8, 2018 for the Fraser Valley Wedding Festival, where Brides and Grooms are FREE!
+Join us for the next Fraser Valley Wedding Festival, where Brides and Grooms are FREE!
 Register by clicking here.